 Customer Net Promoter Score

 Customers who initiate the commitment stage of the buying process (inquiry, lead, qualified lead).
-The conversion rate of both MQL and SQL to clients is one driving metric for sales.
+MQL and SQL conversion rate to clients is one driving metric for sales.
 In addition, it helps you choose the best channels for acquiring customers and maximizing your marketing investment.

 Lead To Client Conversion Rate